How to Attend a Virtual Conference

 1. Clear your calendar.

 Act as if you were out of town attending an in-person conference.
-Close your email, turn off notifications and move your phone out of reach.
+Close your email, turn off notifications, and move your phone out of reach.
 If possible, put a vacation responder notification on email and an out-of-office message on your shared calendar.
 Most folks don’t think to do this for a virtual event but do it instinctively when they are attending in-person.
 Remember, your email will be there when you return!

 2. Attend live sessions if you can.

-We all (me included) bookmark and save content telling ourselves we’ll revisit it later, and we almost never do, in part because the next day there’s even more shiny new websites, resources and emails to distract us!
+We all (me included) bookmark and save content telling ourselves we’ll revisit it later, and we almost never do, in part because the next day there are even more shiny new websites, resources and emails to distract us!
 If you don’t attend live you might never view the presentation recordings and miss the opportunity to ask questions or potentially gain a new idea to use with your students.

 3. Be mindful of your background.